IBM/visualize-food-insecurity/README.md

 ### 1. Download our new dataframe from DSX

-Unfortunately, in DSX we cannot download our dataframe as a csv in one line of code, but we can download it to DSX so that   it can be downloaded and used elsewhere as well as for other projects.
-I demonstrate how to do this in the notebook.

-If you viewed the notebook in the link you can access the data frame csv [here](https://github.com/IBM/visualize-food-insecurity/blob/visualize-food-insecurity/data/df_focusedvalues.csv) as df_focusedvalues.csv.

-Once you follow along or download the df_focusedvalues.csv in the data folder on this github, you can take the new data and upload it to Watson Analytics.
-If you're doing this on your own and you followed the steps in the notebook you can find your data under "Data Services" --> "Object Storage" from the top button and then upload it to Watson Analytics (see step below).
-Again, if you do not have an account, you'll want to set one up.
-Once you are logged in and ready to go, you can upload the data (saved in this repo as [df_focusedvalues.csv](https://github.com/IBM/visualize-food-insecurity/blob/visualize-food-insecurity/data/df_focusedvalues.csv)) to your Watson platform.
+The last section of the notebook involves steps to download a dataframe from DSX so that it can be used in Watson Analytics.
+For convenience, that data frame file (`df_focusdvalues.csv`) is also available in this repo and can be found [here](https://github.com/IBM/visualize-food-insecurity/blob/visualize-food-insecurity/data/df_focusedvalues.csv).
+Download this csv file for use in the following steps.

 ### 2. Upload our new dataframe csv into Watson Analytics

-Once you create an account and login to Watson Analytics you can upload the csv you just downloaded and use it in your next steps.
+Once you create an account and login to [IBM Watson Analytics](https://www.ibm.com/watson-analytics) you can upload the csv you just downloaded and use it in your next steps.
 Do this in the "data" section and push "New data".
 This should only take a few moments to load.

 ![](doc/source/images/Screen%20Shot%202017-10-30%20at%204.06.20%20PM.png)